Burglar-proof your home and business premise

 Key take aways:

-- Any broken windows or locks need to fixed
+- Any broken windows or locks need to fixed by a professional

 - Check your window lock requirements for your home insurance